Kesari Chapter 2: Reception

 Writing for The Hindustan Times, Rishabh Suri rated the film 4/5, praising the writing and Akshay Kumar's performance.
 Uday Bhatia of Mint gave a negative review writing, "As with Dharma’s other recent historical, Ae Watan Mere Watan (2024), this is a case of Hindi filmmakers being unable to recognise surefire material when they see it, and burying it under piles of nonsense.
 Nair’s actual journey is fascinating, criticising Gandhi, returning his decorations by the British, fighting a very public case on their soil.
 But Kesari 2 is interested in Nair only to the extent that he provides a broad outline for Kumar to shout and weep and proclaim his love for India."
 Titas Chowdhury of News18 rated the film 3.5/5 writing, "Akshay Kumar sheds off his aura as a superstar and chooses to lean on his acting prowess, taking it a notch higher than Sarfira."

 Controversy

-Poet and YouTuber Yahya Bootwala accused the makers of the film of plagiarizing his poem for scene which Dilreet Gill's speech on Jallianwala Bagh massacre allegedly lifted. in June 2025, FIR case filled by Ranajit Biswas against makers for alleged insult Bengal Freedom fighters.
+Poet and YouTuber Yahya Bootwala accused the makers of the film of plagiarizing his poem for a scene that Dilreet Gill's speech on the Jallianwala Bagh massacre allegedly lifted. in June 2025, an FIR case was filed by Ranajit Biswas against the makers for allegedly insulting the freedom history of Bengal.